NFDI4Chem/repo-helm-charts/README.md

 #### nmrXiv-doc

-Before you install generate your own app key and provide that value in the .Values.appProperties.key property.
+Before you install [generate your own application key](https://stackoverflow.com/questions/33370134/when-to-generate-a-new-application-key-in-laravel) and provide that value in the .Values.appProperties.key property.

 To install the nmrxiv-doc chart: